ibm-cloud-docs/appid/enterprise.md

 For steps on how to use a specific SAML identity provider, check out these blog posts on setting up {{site.data.keyword.appid_short_notm}} with [Ping One ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2018/03/setting-ibm-cloud-app-id-ping-one/), [an Azure Active Directory ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2018/03/setting-ibm-cloud-app-id-azure-active-directory/), or [an Active Directory Federation Service ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2018/03/setting-ibm-cloud-app-id-active-directory-federation-service/).
 {: tip}

-## Understanding assertions
+## Understanding the flow
-{: #saml-assertions}
+{: #saml-understanding-flow}

-A SAML assertion is similar to a [user attribute](/docs/services/appid?topic=appid-user-profile#user-profile).
-It is a statement or piece of information about a user that is returned to {{site.data.keyword.appid_short_notm}} by an identity provider when a user successfully logs into your app.
-Depending on your app configuration and the identity provider that you use, the information might include a users name, email, or another field that you ask specify.
+When you have a SAML-based identity provider, you can configure App ID so that your app users can be easily authenticated and obtain App ID security tokens.
+Users are then able to access your apps and protected APIs.

+### What's the flows technical basis?
-{: shortdesc}
+{: #saml-tech-basis}

+SAML 2.0 is one of the most established frameworks for authentication and authorization standards.
+It is an XML-based protocol between a service provider (App ID) and an identity provider.
+When an identity provider authenticates a user, it creates SAML tokens, which contain assertions, or statements, abotu the user.
+The statements might contain:

+- authentication information like how the user was authenticated - a password, MFA, etc ...
+- attributes associated with the user - which group they belong in.
+- authorization decisions which state whether the user is allowed to perform a particular action on a particular resource.

-When the assertions are returned to {{site.data.keyword.appid_short_notm}}, the service federates the user identity.
+When the assertions are returned to {{site.data.keyword.appid_short_notm}}, the service federates the user identity and the appropriate tokens are generated.
 If the SAML assertion corresponds to one of the following OIDC claims, it is automatically added to the identity token.
 If one or more of those values change on the provider's side, the new values are available only after the user logs in again.

  * `name`
  * `email`